roman-milk/roman-milk.github.io/jane-is-trained-to-submit.md

  This wasn't a ravenous eating of his manhood, this was meant to be gentle and soothing, to send him off to sleep.
 Hearing his breathing deepen, she stopped sucking and manipulating it with her tongue.
 She held it in her mouth, feeling contented that she was serving a caring master.

  Next morning they lay in bed, discussing the highlights of yesterday, and planning what to do next.
 He tickled her and played with her body, while she giggled helplessly.
 They ended up head to toe, feeding on each other's sex.
 He brought her to an orgasm, and at the last moment prevented her from making him cum.
-Report_Story #2